laxman3131/aws-demo/README.md

-Demo of an simple app created in EC2 and using lambda functions authenticated via IAM roles.
+Demo of an simple app created in EC2 instance using lambda function authenticated via IAM roles.